 The interior is also impressive with notable features including huge Swarovski crystal chandeliers and the world’s largest hand-woven carpet in the main prayer hall.

 Visiting the mosque is easy as it’s located on the outskirts of Abu Dhabi close to the airport.
-While there is bus service within walking distance, it’s more convenient to drive or take a taxi or ride sharing service.
+While there is a bus service within walking distance, it’s more convenient to drive or take a taxi or ride-sharing service.

 My Son Sanctuary, Vietnam

 As you make your way through the jungle of Central Vietnam, you’ll get a first-hand taste of rural life and authentic settlements.
 Tucked away in the middle of the jungle, literally forgotten for hundreds of years, lies My Son Sanctuary, a UNESCO World Heritage Site, dating from anywhere between the 4th to the 13th centuries.